Hardy-Littlewood-Sobolev inequality on product spaces: Cone decomposition

 Let $\t$ denote an $n$-tuple $(2^{-t_1},2^{-t_2},\ldots,2^{-t_n})$ for $t_i\in\Z,~i=1,2,\ldots,n$.
-We define \bel{Partial} \Big(\Delta_\t \I_\alpha f\Big)(x)~=~\int_{\Gamma_\t(x)} f(y)\left({1\over \V(x,y)}\right)^{1-{\alpha\over n}} d\mu(y) \eeq where \bel{Cone}
+We define \bel{Partial} \Big(\Delta_\t \I_\alpha f\Big)(x)~\doteq~\int_{\Gamma_\t(x)} f(y)\left({1\over \V(x,y)}\right)^{1-{\alpha\over n}} d\mu(y) \eeq where \bel{Cone}

-\eeq Observe that $\Gamma_\t(x)$ in (\ref{Cone}) is a collection of rectangles having the same eccentricity $w.r.t ~\t$, whose diameters are comparable to their distances away from $x$, in the spirit of Witney.
-Geometrically, it can be interpreted as a dyadic cone centered on $x$.
+\eeq Observe that $\Gamma_\t(x)$ in (\ref{Cone}) is a collection of rectangles having the same eccentricity $w.r.t ~\t$, whose diameters are comparable to their distances away from $x$, in the sprit of Witney.
+Geometrically, it is interpreted as a {\it dyadic cone} with vertex on $x$.